fallos1/fallos1/README.md

 Some projects hosted on heroku.
 They take time to spin up on initial load.

-<a href="http://initial-d-vis.herokuapp.com/">Initial D visualisation with d3.js and React</a>
+<a href="initialdvis-production.up.railway.app">Initial D visualisation with d3.js and React</a>

 <a href="http://mal-anime-recommender.herokuapp.com/">Anime recommender using cosine similarity.
 React and Flask</a>